Ketamine Overdose Symptoms, Treatment and Long-Term Outlook

 Ketamine Overdose Outlook and Prevention

-A person that experienced and recovered from acute ketamine toxicity may experience psychological disturbances, including hallucinations and unusual dreams, for days or weeks after their last use.2 These effects are not considered to be permanent and fade with time.2 Frequent ketamine use, however, has been linked to long-term depression, sleep problems, and deficits in memory and concentration.2
+An individual that experienced and recovered from acute ketamine toxicity may experience psychological disturbances, including hallucinations and unusual dreams, for days or weeks after their last use.2 These effects are not considered to be permanent and fade with time.2 Frequent ketamine use, however, has been linked to long-term depression, sleep issues, and deficits in memory and concentration.2

 Psychological dependence has also been found in long-term use of ketamine, despite the absence of physical withdrawal symptoms.2 If you are concerned about the possibility of drug dependence, it may be time to seek professional help.
 Medication, outpatient, and inpatient treatment are generally available to address the health effects of addiction including ketamine misuse.

 The best way to prevent ketamine overdose and addiction is to avoid recreational ketamine use.
-If you or someone you care about need some help with ketamine or other substance misuse, please call our admissions navigators today at .
+If you or someone you care about need help with ketamine or other substance use, reach out to American Addiction Centers (AAC) to connect with an admissions navigator, who can answer your questions and explain your options.